Brexit: European Parliament overwhelmingly approves UK divorce deal | DW | 29.01.2020

 EU lawmakers supported the Brexit deal in Brussels, clearing the last major hurdle for the UK's departure.
-Under the terms, the UK officially leaves the political institutions of the bloc late on Friday.
+"We will always love you and you will never be far," said EU's Ursula von der Leyen.

 The first chapter of the Brexit saga was formally cleared for completion on Wednesday, when the European Parliament endorsed the latest Brexit deal following an emotional debate.